 Are you searching for a new job?

 Looking for a new job can be a challenge.
-Here are five strategies that can make the difference between success and disappointment with your job search.
+Consider how to prepare yourself for a change, and read our five strategies that can make the difference between success and disappointment with your job search.

 Conversely, people who want to change their career direction are often so focused on escaping from their current situation and what they DON’T want that they overlook the important point of recognizing what it is that they do want to do.

-Family and friends, with the best intentions in the world, are not always the best people to help you through a career crisis.
+Family and friends have great intentions but are not always the best people to help you through a career crisis.
 They know you in a different context, and they also have pre-formed ideas about what you are good at and “should” do.
 When someone tells you “You should do…” – RUN!